 Auto Insurance

 Auto insurance covers the van as a vehicle but doesn’t account for interior modifications or personal items.
 It’s suitable for vans used primarily for transportation with minimal conversions.
-However, for van lifers who’ve invested heavily in their setup, auto insurance falls short, leaving customizations and belongings unprotected.
+However, for van lifers who have invested heavily in their setup, auto insurance often falls short, leaving customizations and belongings unprotected.

 RV Insurance